joblyapp/team-liquidados/front/README.md

 ## SESSION BAR

 * Go to "/" when logging out!
+DONE.
 * Modal to change USER information.

 ## PRODUCTS

+* ISSUE: When creating a new product with no image it crash the server.

 * Add the "$" logo to product price.
+* Categories from back in the PRODUCTSBAR.
+DONE.
+* Categories from back in the EDIT PRODUCT modal.